 POPS allows buildings to have more fluid zoning compliance regulations.
-In 1961, the city developed a Zoning Resolution, which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
-This Resolution also initiated POPS, because developers needed an incentive for creating space for public use.
-In exchange for the space given to the public, a building is able to have additional rentable floor area that would otherwise not be allowed.
+In 1961, the city developed a Zoning Resolution which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
+This Resolution initiated POPS because developers needed an incentive to creating public spaces.
+In exchange for the space given to the public, a building is able to have additional rentable floor area.

 Types of Spaces

-Through Block Plazas help get pedestrians to where they’re going.
-Indoor thruways are meant to have entrances on two different streets, as well as a connection to the building’s lobby.
-This allows for foot traffic to come through the middle of a block, which can help pedestrians avoid thick sidewalk crowds.
+Through Block Plazas help pedestrians get to where they’re going.
+Indoor thruways need to have entrances on two different streets, as well as a connection to the building’s lobby.
+Pedestrians can avoid thick sidewalk crowds when foot traffic is allowed to cut through a block.

 Outdoor Plazas can be a great place to rest.
-If ample and moveable seating is available, there’s more of an opportunity for groups to sit together.
+If ample and moveable seating is available, there is more of an opportunity for groups to sit together.

-Indoor Plazas create comfort from the cold or heat outside, depending on the season.
+Indoor Plazas create comfort from the heat or the cold, depending on the season.
 They may have similar amenities to outdoor plazas.

 Creating a Successful Plaza

-There are rules that govern how these plazas must to look, in terms of measurements, function, and amenities.
-Some guidelines to follow that help attract people to the space are:
+There are rules that govern how these plazas must look, in terms of measurements, function, and amenities.
+Here are some guidelines that help attract people to the space:

 Ensure that all people are able to enter and access the space and its features.
-Try to have the it be on the same plane as the sidewalk, without stairs or steep slopes at the entrance.
-This way, everyone is physically able to enter and enjoy it.
+Try to have it be on the same plane as the sidewalk, without stairs or steep slopes at the entrance.
+This way everyone is physically able to enter and enjoy the plaza.

 There should not be elements that discourage people from visiting the space.
-Gating can make it appear to be closed.
+For instance, gating can make the area appear closed.
 If necessary, make sure that any barriers used at night are retractable and aren’t in the way during open hours.
-Spikes on flat surfaces means there is less place for people to sit, and they emit an aura of unwelcomeness.
-All areas should have high visibility from the street so that they feel more secure, and not isolating.
+Spikes on flat surfaces means there is less place for people to sit.
+To make users of the space feel more secure, all all areas within the plaza should have high visibility from the street.

-Create a space that isn’t too far back from the sidewalk or hidden from the sidewalk.
-If there are adjacent driveways or unattractive features, greenery can help block any sore sights.
+Create a space that isn’t too far back or hidden from the sidewalk from the sidewalk.
+Greenery can help block any sore sights if there are adjacent driveways or unattractive features

-Trees and other assorted greenery activate the space.
-They create a more relaxing and pleasant looking plaza, and create a breather from the surrounding urban environment.
+Trees and other assorted greenery can activate a space.
+They create a more relaxing and pleasant looking plaza and create a breather from the surrounding urban environment.
 Make sure to not block entryways with plants.